The use of the possessive ’s with time expressions

 But we say:

-- It’s two months old.
-(The expression
+- It’s two months old. (‘two months of old’ does not make sense.)

-nine months of pregnantdoes not make sense.)
+- She is nine months pregnant. (‘nine months of pregnant’ does not make sense.)

 The possessive ’s with singular and plural time expressions